trevorbye/ProcessSimToolkit/README.md

 ```
 <br>

-Now, customers that are created by our first server will be inserted into the `arrival_queue` to await being served lemonade.
+Now, customers that are created by our arrival server will be inserted into the `arrival_queue` to await being served lemonade.
 Similar to creating the arrival server, wrap the `arrival_queue` and append to `server_queue_wrapper_list`:

 ```python
 queue_wrapper = ServerAndQueueWrapper(queue_object=arrival_queue)